nikodunk/electrade-2-insurance-static/content/blog/how-much-is-electric-car-insurance-in-2019.md

 ---
-title: "How much is electric car insurance actually in 2019?"
+title: "How much does electric car insurance actually cost in 2019?"
 date: 2019-05-01
 tags: ["EVs", "Tesla", "insurance", "2019"]
 image: "/img/blog/2020-nissan-leaf.jpg"
 ---

 ![](/img/blog/2020-nissan-leaf.jpg)
 Image Courtesy of Nissan

 There is a lot of disinformation out there that electric cars are more expensive than ICE vehicles to insure.
 A lot of this FUD (fear, uncertainty and doubt) is most likely spread by comapanies wanting electric cars to fail.